Seko1900/tokenv2createtokel-generator/README.md

 # Tokel tokenv2createtokel Generator

-Tokel tokenv2createtokel¹ generator makes creating a command via CLI easier.
+Tokel tokenv2createtokel¹ generator makes creating a CLI command easier.
 It outputs tokenv2createtokel with Tokel standard data and HEX for arbitrary data via the NFT.

 Tokel Tool to make live a bit more easy.